10th January, 2020

 GTmetrix is a tool we often use at Tidy Design, it allows us to obtain detailed reports on website performance.
-We use this data to make improvements and adjustments, it is important for us to make sure every websites we develop will rank well on Google.
+We use this data to make improvements and adjustments, it is important for us to make sure every website we develop will rank well on Google.
 Your website speed is important for organic search, it is something Google will look at.

 If you have a website on shared hosting (you are paying a few pounds a month), if you have a DIY website, if you have an off the shelf WordPress theme with 30+ plugins, or if your website uses dated tech (is a couple of years old), then your GTmetrix scores will likely be low.
 I am not saying you need to pay thousands a month on the best website hosting (multiple servers and load balancing), or that you need to go fully bespoke.
 These are simply factors to consider…